-To achieve the objectives of SO 3362, the Department of Interior asked states to identify 3-5 priority migration corridors or winter range habitats for big game species in their respective state.
+To achieve the objectives of SO 3362, the DOI asked states to identify 3-5 priority migration corridors or winter range habitats for big game species in their respective states.
 Where information on specific migration corridors or winter range habitat is lacking, the DOI requested states to identify their top 2-3 research priorities to fill these data or knowledge gaps.
 The following summary outlines Nevada's response and justification for the selected corridors and priority research.

-Nevada partnered with the United States Geological Survey (USGS) to analyze GPS collar data for our top 3 priority mule deer migration corridors using the Brownian Bridge Movement Model (BBMM) methods outlined elsewhere (Horne et al 2007 and Sawyer et al 2013).
-We used GPS collar data from 287 individuals over an 8-year time period (2012-2019) in 3 distinct herds to map crucial winter range, high-use migration corridors, and stopovers using the best available science.
-Contract work was conducted by Western EcoSystems Technology, Inc. who produced all analyses and GIS shapefiles for each corridor.
-A report outlining the methods used in the analysis and details of the important stopovers and migration routes will be published by USGS upon final completion of the project (expected late fall 2019 or early 2020).
-The mapping products and associated metadata will be hosted on the USGS web portal.
-We have updated landownership maps exhibiting priority migration corridors for each herd in this document (Figs. 2-8).
+Nevada partnered with the USGS to analyze GPS collar data for our top 3 priority mule deer migration corridors using the Brownian Bridge Movement Model (BBMM) methods outlined elsewhere (Horne et al. 2007, Sawyer et al. 2013).
+We used GPS collar data from 287 individuals over an 8-year time period (2012- 2019) in 3 distinct herds to map crucial winter range, high-use migration corridors, and stopovers using the best available science.
+A report outlining the methods used in the analysis and details of the important stopovers and migration routes will be published by USGS upon final completion of the project.